bobfang1992/personal-blog/content/blog/go-result-1/index.md

 }
 ```

-IMO, this limtation quite serverly limited the usefulness of the result type.
+IMO, this restriction quite serverly limited the usefulness of the result type.

 Another thing I wish we had is C++ style "partial specialization" in Go's generics.
 For now the constraints for `Result` is `any`, but I do want to provide a function like this for user: